Zecat/paper-number-input/README.md

 # \<paper-number-input\>

-A Material Design input field for relative integer with step up/down buttons (Polymer 1.9 - 2.x).
+A Material Design input field for relative integer with step up/down buttons for Polymer 2.

 <!--
 ```